 What are CAT tools?

-So what are CAT tools, anyway?
 CAT stands for computer-assisted translation, also known as computer-aided translation.
-These translation tools are invaluable for professional translators and significantly improve the consistency and speed up translation projects.
+Computer-assisted translation software is invaluable for professional translators and significantly improve the consistency and speed up translation projects.

 Whether you’re translating HTML files, content like your blog or website, or your app interface, CAT tools allow human translators to speed up the process of turning a source language into a target language.
 This kind of assistive technology is similar to word processors like Google Docs that suggest alternate spellings or flag grammar errors or when messaging services like LinkedIn automatically add potential one-click responses to your reply screen.